Mises Caucus: Platform

 The platform notably does not address immigration or abortion rights.

 Other positions

 Party "Takeover"

 Prior to the 2022 Libertarian National Convention, the Mises Caucus was highly critical of the Libertarian National Committee and the pragmatic faction of the party, and stated their goal was to "takeover" the Libertarian Party and realign it closer to Ron Paul's presidential campaigns and the Mises Institute.
 The caucus has accused many in the party outside their caucus of supporting political correctness and "wokeism" and being "SJW friendly".

-Angela McArdle, a board member of the Mises Caucus, said in 2021 that the party should be ideologically closer to Ron Paul than Gary Johnson, and that Johnson didn't "put a fire in anyone's hearts".
+Angela McArdle, a board member of the Mises Caucus, said in 2021 that the party should be ideologically closer to Ron Paul than Gary Johnson, and that Johnson does not "put a fire in anyone's hearts".

 COVID-19

 During the COVID-19 pandemic, the caucus strongly opposed lockdowns, mask mandates, vaccine passports and vaccine mandates.
 The Mises Caucus also criticized the wider party for being silent and "not taking a stand".